gvwilson/sensibleadventures/nardica/nardica.md

-People didn't look at her sidelong as often as they once had, but on those rare occasions when she could sit and drink a cup of tea in one of Halley's cafés, she usually had empty chairs on either side of her.
+People didn't look at her sidelong as often as they once had, but on those rare occasions when she could sit and drink a cup of tea in one of Halley's cafés, she made sure to sit in the corner and keep her head down.
+Her dark skin and kinky black hair didn't help matters---Aunt Naggie had never found out who her parents were, but more than once, she had heard people mutter about how Zillions shouldn't be allowed to wander around town without a leash.

-Mishra & Co occupied one half of a long shed.
+Mishra & Co occupied one half of a long shed that looked (and sometimes smelled) like the oldest building in Halley.
 The big sliding door along the side wasn't open yet, so Iffy banged on the smaller door cut into it.
 It scraped open on her third knock.

-"Hey Jeep," she said brightly to the scowling boy who opened it.
+"Hey Jeep," she said brightly to the scowling teenager who opened it.
 "Is your dad here?"
 She held up the bent reciprocating rod by way of explanation.

-"He's the back," the boy yawned, jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.
+"'s the back," Jeep yawned,
+jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

 The inside of the shed smelled like fish, hot metal, and coal.
-Mis-matched squares of light hung from the ceiling.
+Mis-matched squares of light hung on hair-thin fibers from the ceiling.
 The shadows they cast made the compact machines and carefully sorted shelves of scrap on the shop floor look like battlebots from old movies.